 In an emergency situation, you might be surprised to learn that the number one killer of folks stranded in the wilderness is not starvation or thirst — it’s exposure to the elements.
 For this reason, the ability to build a decent shelter is critical for your survival during an Austin zombie apocalypse.

 Obviously, you’ll get bonus life points for knowing how to construct a zombie-proof shelter that has you sleeping safe up on a second story level and provides the ability for you to stab or shoot zombies from within and escape seamlessly if the shelter is breached.
 There’ll of course be a bit of a learning curve in terms of where you should install impaling spears and other similar booby traps, but we suggest getting started with learning to build a basic shelter and moving up from there.
+Build your shelter skills at places like Treehouse, Home Depot, and Lowes.

 7.)
 Combat Skills — Self Defense